Call-for-Code/weather-api-nodejs/README.md

 ## Getting Started on your local machine

-To run this application on your local machine, install Node.js.
+To run this application on your local machine, first install Node.js.

 1. Clone this repository
    ```